badou01/Machine-Learning-projects/README.md

 ## Features

-- Examples of ML algorithms and workflows[attached_file:1].
+- Examples of ML algorithms and projects.
 - Step-by-step notebooks for learning and experimentation.
 - Easy to extend for personal and academic use.